📊 LBMA Gold Consensus 2026 — Quick Answer Updated Mar 14, 2026

 LIVE

-Smart Money Prediction Consensus
+Prediction Market Consensus

 Based on Polymarket/Kalshi event contracts